 Note.
-The amounts shown in boxes 4 and 5 may represent payments for 1997 and/or years after 1983.
+The amounts shown in boxes 4 and 5 may represent payments for 1998 and/or years after 1983.

 Box 6-Supplemental Annuity.
-This is the gross amount of supplemental annuity payments made in 1997 minus any repayments of these benefits for 1997.
+This is the gross amount of supplemental annuity payments paid in 1998 less any supplemental annuity repayments made in 1998 that are attributed to 1998.
 It is fully taxable.
+Supplemental annuity repayments made in 1998 for an earlier year or for an unknown year are shown in box 8.
 (See Repayments, later.)
-If the RRB